aabuyazid/aabuyazid.github.io/_pages/about.md

 ### Quick Introduction
-My journey with all things software/hardware related started with a single goal: to expand the way we express ourselves digitally, building upon and nurturing the space that exists in the intersection of engineering and art.
-I have explored the fields of eletrical engineering and computer science to find my niche, from systems engineering, computer architecture, and compilers design for hardware accelerators to high-level applications such as deep learning and image processing.
+My journey with all things software/hardware related started with a single goal: to expand the way we express ourselves digitally and building the space within the intersection of engineering and art.
+I have explored the fields of eletrical engineering and computer science to find my place in the world, from systems engineering, computer architecture, and compilers design for hardware accelerators to high-level applications such as deep learning and image processing.

 It turns out that my career goals and personal aspirations resonate most with the GPU and parallel computing at large.
-All efforts spent towards the development and utilization of these fields directly advance our current modes of expression in digital art as well as hint at new avenues to project our fantastical imagination.
-As such, I delved deeper into the applications of GPUs and parllel computing by incorporating embedded computer vision to create an assitive tool for the blind, utilizing deep learning to explore the tradeoffs between the compression level of an image and its human-perceived quality, and linking graphics APIs like Vulkan for my custom 3D game engine.
+All efforts spent towards the development and utilization of these technologies directly advance our current modes of expression in digital art as well as hint at new avenues to project our fantastical imagination.
+As such, I delved deeper into the applications of GPUs and parllel computing.
+I incorporated embedded computer vision to create an assitive tool for the blind, utilized deep learning to explore the tradeoffs between the compression level of an image and its human-perceived quality, and linked graphics APIs like Vulkan to my custom 3D game engine.

 In my next phase of my career as a master's student at Texas A&M University,